mathare/api-testing-postman/README.md

 The first file is the Postman collection - this contains all the individual requests and tests and as such is the main file within the test suite.
 The second file is the Postman environment - primarily used to enable fast switching between different configurations e.g. test and production environments.

-Both files are in JSON format so can be edited in any text editor but I wouldn't recommend it.
+Both files are in JSON format so can be edited in any text editor, but I wouldn't recommend it.
 I suggest only opening and editing the files via Postman itself to ensure the right formatting of the files.

 ### Postman Collection
 The Postman collection is a JSON structure containing all the API requests and the associated tests.
 The collection itself is hierarchical with three main components: